Summer Outdoor Adventure Retreat (SOAR)

 Level of Remoteness: Level 2

 This is a front country trip with less access to modern-day conveniences.
-Sleeping arrangement will likely be in tents.
-Expect pit toilets or similar restroom facilities with little to no access to running faucets.
+Sleeping arrangements will be in tents.
+Expect pit toilets (non-flushing) or similar restroom facilities with little to no access to running faucets.
+Showers will be occasionally available.
 Cell phone coverage may be available but is unreliable.
 You may have occasional access to electrical outlets to charge electronics.

 Backpacking Overnight